JanKotekFactoryPal/german_universities_list/src/universities_final.md

 > **Matching Score - ChatGPT:** 9
 > **Matching Score - Copilot:** 9
-> **Matching Reason: - ChatGPT:** This faculty is closely aligned with Barbora's interest in design and architecture, which she is passionate about.
-It offers practical learning, which is important to her, and the focus on creativity and hands-on experience makes it a good match.
+> **Matching Reason - ChatGPT:** This faculty aligns closely with Barbora's strong interest in design, architecture, and creativity.
+It offers practical, hands-on learning and emphasizes real-world experience, while still incorporating the technical aspects of the design process.
 > **Matching Reason - Copilot:** The strong emphasis on practical projects and industry connections aligns well with Barbora's preference for hands-on learning and real-world experience.

 - **University Type:** Fachhochschule (University of Applied Sciences)